Federal income tax brackets · Tax year 2026

 Filing status significantly changes where each bracket starts.
 Married Filing Jointly thresholds are roughly double those for Single filers, creating a "marriage bonus."
 Head of Household thresholds are wider than Single but narrower than MFJ.
 Choosing the correct status can save thousands of dollars.

-A practical example makes the progressivity visible.
+A worked example makes the progressivity visible.
 A Single filer with $75,000 of taxable income in 2026 owes approximately $11,212 in federal income tax before credits.
 That produces an effective tax rate of 14.9% even though the taxpayer's marginal rate — the rate applied to the last dollar earned — is 22%.
 The gap exists because earlier dollars are taxed at 10%, 12%, and 22% before any income reaches the 22% band.
-The standard deduction of $16,100 (Single) or $32,200 (Married Filing Jointly) is subtracted from gross income before these rates apply, which is why many households with modest wages pay zero federal income tax in practice.

 Reading this table correctly matters for planning.
 A raise that pushes taxable income from one bracket into the next does not retroactively tax earlier earnings at the higher rate — only the dollars above the new threshold are taxed at the higher percentage.
-Similarly, pre-tax contributions to a 401(k), traditional IRA, or HSA reduce the taxable income figure against which these 2026 brackets are applied, so the value of a deduction equals the contribution multiplied by your marginal rate, not your effective rate.
-This page presents IRS-published figures and worked arithmetic for illustrative purposes; it is data reporting and not tax advice.
-Filing decisions, credit eligibility, state tax interaction, and alternative minimum tax exposure depend on the full return and should be reviewed with a qualified tax professional.
+Pre-tax contributions to a 401(k), traditional IRA, or HSA reduce the taxable income figure against which these 2026 brackets are applied, so the value of a deduction equals the contribution multiplied by your marginal rate, not your effective rate.
+This page presents IRS-published figures and worked arithmetic for illustration; it is data reporting, not tax advice.